Stakeholders, experts and citizens in SIENNA

-We have also set up panels of citizens in five EU countries (France, Germany, Spain, Poland and Greece), and will have a full-day deliberation with them on the three technologies, including their impacts, their relevant ethical and legal issues, and the ethical codes needed to regulate them.
-The results will be incorporated into our proposal for ethical frameworks.
+We condicted panels of citizens in five EU countries (France, Germany, Spain, Poland and Greece), and will have a full-day deliberation with them on the three technologies, including their impacts, their relevant ethical and legal issues, and the ethical codes needed to regulate them.
+The results were incorporated into our proposals for ethical frameworks.

 Human Genetics & Genomics

 Technologies to sequence or edit DNA can become powerful tools to diagnose and treat diseases, yet they also raise important ethical, legal and social issues.

 Technology can enhance our physical, cognitive, emotional and moral abilities.
 Challenging the boundaries between health and illness, treatment and enhancement, normality and abnormality.